To move, to breathe, to fly, to float, To gain all while you give, To roam the roads of lands remote, To travel is to live.

 Little Mermaid Statue

 Since we are in Nyhavn, the home of Hans Christian Andersen, it only makes sense to head to the Little Mermaid Statue.
-This statue, built after the author’s death, depicts a woman sitting on a rock and longingly looking out to do.
-It is one of the most popular tourist sites, and people always surround it, but still well worth a visit.
+This statue, built after the author’s death, depicts a woman sitting on a rock, longingly looking out to sea.
+It is one of the most popular tourist sites, and people often gather around it, but it is still well worth a visit.
 It is along the water and a 23-minute walk from Nyhavn.

 Tivoli Garden

-Within walking distance of Nyhav, Tivoli Gardens is one of the first theme parks in the world.
+Within walking distance of Nyhavn, Tivoli Gardens is one of the world’s first theme parks.
 The Danish love their theme parks and have some of the best in the world.
 This iconic park inspired Walt Disney to build Disneyland, which should tell you everything.
 Tivoli Gardens Park still has thrilling rides and fascinating architectural features.

 This is one of the most popular sites in Copenhagen.
 And while I think it is worth visiting, I don’t see what all the fuss is about.